bjmt/yamtk/README.md

 268.000000006	57.000000001	93.000000001	82.000000001
 ```

-HOCOMOCO motifs have a header line startign with `>` followed by the motif
+HOCOMOCO motifs have a header line starting with `>` followed by the motif
 name.
 Only mononucleotide count matrices (PCM) can be used.
 The counts are
 split into four columns (A,C,G,T/U).
 These counts need not be integers.
 The
 headers cannot contain the tab character.